 It’s never ok to include registry information on or with any invitation to the wedding or reception, or with any wedding announcement.
 Why?
 Because the emphasis shifts from “we want you to be with us on our special day” to “you need to buy us a gift, and here’s what we want.”
 For a wedding shower, it is okay for the host to include a separate sheet of paper along with the invitation, letting people know where the couple is registered.
 It may seem like splitting hairs, but the end result is that the focus stays on the couple and the event rather than the gift.

 Check on your registry once in a while, even after the wedding, and add items if you need to as a help to those who may be a little late with a gift.

 Explore alternative registries.

-Article originally appeared in Vermont Vows Fall/Winter 2008
+This article originally appeared in Vermont Vows Fall/Winter 2008.